TPopovich/flac-mongodb/README.md

         Cursor dbObjects = redactedDBCollection.aggregate( ... );

-notice that we have a redactedDBCollection.find working on a DBCollection that is protected by FLAC access controls and that the find is really based on aggregate using $redac to limit sub-documents as needed
+notice that we have a redactedDBCollection.find working on a DBCollection that is protected by FLAC access controls and that the find is really based on aggregate using $redact to limit sub-documents as needed

 This effort differs from the one given in project: